florionpeni/CompDReAM/README.md

 # CompDReAM

-Hierarchy-aware drug repurposing framework using ChEMBL + DisGeNET.
+Drug repurposing framework for Parkinson disease using ChEMBL + DisGeNET.
+It covers a gene scoring pipeline, followed by machine learning regression models for pChEMBL values.

 ## Machine Learning data

-The contents of this folder, including large `.npy`, `.pkl`, and `.csv` files, are too large for GitHub and are therefore hosted externally.
+The contents of the `machinelearning` folder are too large for GitHub and are therefore hosted externally.

 🔗 [Access all machine learning files via Google Drive](https://drive.google.com/drive/folders/1mRygsFos3uz1a1xfzNeKEeRWZUxRZJy2?usp=drive_link)